Mehnuma/BLeS/Paper/paper.md

 The toolbox is designed as follows.

 # Research Impact Statement
-Given that the resources for block length selection methods are not available in many cases, and the available ones are scattered in a manner, we propose a MATLAB and Octave toolbox called \pkg{BLeS} that contains the implementations of all the aforementioned methods in one place.
+Given that the resources for block length selection methods are not available in many cases, and the available ones are scattered in a manner, we propose a MATLAB and Octave toolbox called BLeS that contains the implementations of all the aforementioned methods in one place.
 The unique characteristics of this toolbox are that it:
 (1) provides a complete implementation scheme for the first four block length selection methods.
 (2) offers ease-of-use through only one line of code and the opportunity to customize the inputs.
 (3) contains both MATLA Band Octave implementations to provide more flexibility to the users.